Black History Month is celebrated every October. The university has a set of resources which can be accessed hereLink opens in a new window

-The department of Physics is proud of its commitment to diversity, and as part of Black History Month a description of some inspirational Black Physicists can be found below; we will be adding fresh content to this page each day for one week, starting on 26th October 2020
+The department of Physics is proud of its commitment to diversity, and as part of Black History Month we highlight the following inspirational physicists:

 Maggie Aderin-Pocock is a British space scientist, science educator and researcher.
 Born in London 1968, to Nigerian parents who separated when she was just four, a childhood diagnosis of dyslexia could not hold her back.
 In 1994 after graduating with a degree in physics from Imperial College London, Maggie continued her pursuit of academic excellence as a PhD student in the field of spectroscopy and interferometry also at Imperial.
 Recognized as an exceptional engineer, she would later work across industry, academia and government institutions spanning projects across high-tech defense equipment to astronomical telescopes.
 Dr Aderin-Pocock has long been passionate about inspiring the next generation of young scientists, especially for students in deprived areas of inner-city London.
 Her expertise has earned her consulting roles for scientific television productions, and more recently she found a natural flare for presenting in shows such as Do We Really Need the Moon? and The Sky at Night.
 In 2009 she was appointed a Member of the Order of the British Empire in recognition for her for services to science education.
 Today Dr Maggie Aderin-Pocock is an Honorary Research Associate in the Department of Physics & Astronomy at University College London, and sits on the UK Research and Innovation Council